worldbank/OpenNightLights/onl/wb-light-every-night-readme.md

 <h3 id="accessing-dmsp">DMSP-OLS</h3>

-<p>DMSP-OLS data are organized by satellite name and year data were captured.
-The <a href="https://www.ngdc.noaa.gov/eog/dmsp/downloadV4composites.html">NOAA/NCEI website</a> provides a table of DMSP satellite name and year pairs through 2013.
+<p>DMSP-OLS data are organized by satellite name and year data were captured. <a href="https://eogdata.mines.edu/dmsp/downloadV4composites.html">This website</a> provides a table of DMSP satellite name and year pairs through 2013.
 For example, <code>s3://globalnightlight/F121995/</code>, contains all data collected by satellite F12 in the year 1995.</p>

 <p>Within a given sub-directory, data are provided by satellite orbit for every day (night) of the given year.
 The key files are those with the .vis.co.tif extension, which contain the nighttime visible band data (and a supplemental JSON file with metadata on this .vis.co.tif file), and those with the .flag.co.tif extension, which contain data quality masks for several fields:</p>
 <ul>